 During an 82-game season, it’s inevitable that every team will suffer a poor run.
 And had the novel coronavirus not interrupted their campaign, the Nuggets might very well have recaptured the intensity that had propelled them to second in the Western Conference standings.
 But Denver currently sits in a precarious position.
 Yes, the team is third in the West (43-22), but the conference is exceedingly top-heavy: The Nuggets are only two-and-a-half games ahead of the sixth place Houston Rockets and four games in front of seventh-place Dallas.
 Another two weeks of poor play might have seen the Nuggets slip to the bottom half of the seedings and consequently suffer a likely (and franchise-standard) first-round exit.

-Going straight from quarantine into a shorter tournament would likely favor teams that are younger and have more continuity; the Nuggets would certainly have an advantage in both of those areas compared to, say, the Lakers or the Clippers.
+Going straight from quarantine into a shortened season with limited off days could likely favor teams that are younger and have more continuity; the Nuggets certainly have an advantage in both of those areas compared to, say, the Lakers or the Clippers.

-Moreover, the unusual circumstances would increase the odds of NCAA Tournament-like anomalies—and in Jamal Murray and Will Barton, the Nuggets employ a pair of streaky shooters who could help take the franchise on a Cinderella run.
+Moreover, the unusual circumstances would increase the odds of anomalous results—and in Jamal Murray and Will Barton, the Nuggets employ a pair of streaky shooters who could help take the franchise on a Cinderella run.

-That means, come July, the first live sports you watch in five months could end with this guy (sans six-pack but boasting a full-on goofy grin) lifting the Larry O’Brien Trophy as blue and yellow confetti falls on an empty stadium.
+That means, this pandemic-tinged NBA restart could end with this guy lifting the Larry O’Brien Trophy as blue and yellow confetti falls on an empty stadium.

 March 1 April 1 pic.twitter.com/dtqNqMQVFL